Your cart (0)

 | Durability | Aluminum Handle + larger Knobs |

-If you’ve ever had a really good custom crank on your reel, you know what I mean.
-Every turn feels smoother, the hookset is immediate, and during the fight, the reel finally works with you instead of against you.
+If you've ever had a really good custom handle on your Reel, you know what I mean.
+Every turn feels more substantial, hooksets are immediate, and during the fight, the Reel finally works with you instead of against you.

-That’s exactly what the Maktub MAH-90 is for.
-Directly from Japan, CNC-machined by hand, with the typical Maktub standard: uncompromising craftsmanship, technically well thought out, visually a statement on your reel.
+That's exactly what the Maktub MAH-90 is made for.
+Direct from Japan, precision-machined by hand, with Maktub's signature standards: uncompromising workmanship, thoughtful engineering, and a look that makes a statement on your Reel.

-The standard cranks that come factory-installed on Curado, Tatula, or similar reels are okay.
+The standard handles fitted at the factory on Curado, Tatula, and similar Reels are okay.
 Nothing more.
-They bend slightly on the hookset, you always feel a bit of play during the fight, and the original knobs often feel more awkward than comfortable in your hand.
+They flex slightly during hooksets, you can always feel a few millimeters of play during the fight, and the original knobs often sit awkwardly in your hand.

-Just choose the right bore size, and you’re good to go:
+Simply choose the correct hole pattern and you're ready to go:

 7x4 mm for Shimano: Curado, Curado DC, Metanium, SLX, Antares, Bantam, Scorpion, Chronarch.
-If your Shimano baitcaster has a 7x4 bore, it fits.
-The exception is the really big bodies like Calcutta Conquest 300/400 or Tranx, which need the Daiwa version.
+If your Shimano baitcaster has a 7x4 hole pattern, it will fit.
+The exception is the really large Big Body models such as the Calcutta Conquest 300/400 or Tranx, which require the Daiwa version.

-8x5 mm for Daiwa, Abu, Quantum: Tatula, Steez, Zillion TW, Ryoga, T3, Alphas, but also Abu Garcia Revo, MGX, Toro, and Quantum Smoke.
-If you have a Daiwa, it’s usually this version.
+8x5 mm for Daiwa, Abu, and Quantum: Tatula, Steez, Zillion TW, Ryoga, T3, Alphas, as well as Abu Garcia Revo, MGX, Toro, and Quantum Smoke.
+If you have a Daiwa, this is usually the version you need.

-Honestly: If you’re casting light trout spinners with a BFS combo, you don’t need the MAH-90.
-But as soon as you’re working with serious pressure, it shines.
+Honestly, if you're throwing light trout spinners with a BFS combo, you don't need the MAH-90.
+But as soon as you're really applying pressure, it comes into its own.

 The swap is easy.
-Remove the original crank by loosening the locknut and pulling off the old crank, then put on the new crank and tighten it, done.
-You still need to use your reel’s original nut and retainer, so these are not included.
-If you don’t have a nut wrench, you can find the right one in the tools section.
+Remove the original handle by loosening the lock nut and pulling off the old handle, then fit and tighten the new handle.
+Done.
+The nut and retainer are included, so you don't have to reuse anything from your old handle.
+If you don't have a nut wrench, you'll find a suitable one in the tools section.

-Appearance: Black with Maktub logo, simple and elegant.
-Fits any reel, whether black, silver, or colorful.
-If you like it more colorful, you can add the Maktub Knob Accent Inserts.
-Small color rings in pink, blue, purple, gold, or green that click into the knob and give the handle your personal touch.
+Appearance: Black with the Maktub logo, simple and refined.
+It suits any Reel, whether black, silver, or colorful.
+If you prefer more color, you can add the Maktub Knob Accent Inserts.
+Small color rings in Pink, Blue, Purple, Gold, or Green that click into the knob and give your handle a personal touch.

-Maktub is a young brand from Japan, specialized in custom handles for baitcasters.
-The motto: Stronger.
+Maktub is a young brand from Japan specializing in custom handles for baitcasters.
+Its motto: Stronger.
 Smoother.
-That’s exactly what you feel in every turn.
-Each handle is CNC-machined in small batches in Japan, with measurements precise to the hundredth of a millimeter, nothing mass-produced.
+That's exactly what you feel with every turn.
+Each handle is CNC-machined in small batches in Japan, with measurements precise to the hundredth of a millimeter.
+Nothing is mass-produced.

-In Germany, Maktub handles are practically nowhere to be found so far.
-We import them directly from Japan, store them in Berlin, and ship the crank to you without customs hassle and without weeks of waiting.
-You get the same product as an angler in Tokyo, just without import stress.
+In Germany, Maktub handles are still practically unavailable elsewhere.
+We import them directly from Japan, store them in Berlin, and ship the handle to you without customs hassles or weeks of waiting.
+You get the same product as an angler in Tokyo, just without the import stress.

 Stronger.
 Smoother.
 Made in Japan.